Last edited: January 20, 2020

 CPU0, though some ACPI tables have theirs starting at

-For those having troubles understanding the SSDTs regarding plugin type and EC can use CoprNewt's SSDTTime to properly setup your SSDT.
-The rest of the SSDTs can be compiled with MaciASL, don't forget that ompiled SSDTs have a .aml extension(Assembled) and will go into the EFI/OC/ACPI folder.
+For those having troubles understanding the SSDTs regarding plugin type and EC can use CorpNewt's SSDTTime to properly set up your SSDT.
+All other SSDTs can be compiled with MaciASL, don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into the EFI/OC/ACPI folder.
 You can compile with MaciASL by running File -> Save As -> ACPI Machine Language.
 And no need to add your DSDT to Opencore as its already inside your firmware.

 This drops certain ACPI tabes from loading, for us we can ignore this

-This section allows us to dynamically modify parts of the ACPI (DSDT, SSDT, etc.) via OpenCore. macOS usually does not care much about ACPI, so in the majority of the cases, you need to do nothing here.
+This section allows us to dynamically modify parts of the ACPI (DSDT, SSDT, etc.) via OpenCore.
+Most PCs do not ACPI patches, so in the majority of the cases, you need to do nothing here.
 For those who need DSDT patches for things like XHC controllers, use SSDTs or similar Device Property patching like what's seen with Framebuffer patching.

 Name of patch